-Source activities range from 0.15 to 37 GBq.
-All ten unused sources are stored in the Radiation Source Bunker of the mine and will be returned to the supplier once no longer considered useful.
+Fourteen sealed radioactive Cs-137 sources are located at the mine, source activities range from 0.15 to 37 GBq.

+All sources are unused and stored in the Radiation Source Bunker of the mine and will be returned to the supplier once no longer considered useful.